A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Datasets

 The proposed ECoG dataset was collected over an extended period while the rats were freely moving, which inevitably introduced movement artifacts and power-line noise.
 In addition, biological differences among individual rats lead to subject-specific variability.
 To analyze the biases across subjects and acquisition modalities, we computed the power spectral density (PSD) \citep{kyllonen2024unsupervised} of each recording and visualized the feature representations using t-SNE.

-Figure \ref{fig:ECoGPsdTsne} (a) and (b) show that the wired and wireless datasets form clearly separated clusters, indicating a substantial distributional difference between the two acquisition modalities.
-Figure \ref{fig:ECoGPsdTsne} (c) and (d) show distinct inter-subject clustering within each modality.
-In addition, as shown in Figure \ref{fig:ECoGSSHistorgram}, we quantitatively evaluated the degree of cluster separation using the silhouette score.
+Fig.~\ref{fig:ECoGPsdTsne} (a) and (b) show that the wired and wireless datasets form clearly separated clusters, indicating a substantial distributional difference between the two acquisition modalities.
+Fig.~\ref{fig:ECoGPsdTsne} (c) and (d) show distinct inter-subject clustering within each modality.
+In addition, as shown in Fig.~\ref{fig:ECoGSSHistogram}, we quantitatively evaluated the degree of cluster separation using the silhouette score.
 The results show clear inter-subject clustering in both wired and wireless datasets, with greater subject-level variability observed in the wireless data.

 Moreover, we quantitatively analyzed the PSD distributions across frequency bands and the inter-subject variability within the wired and wireless datasets.
-As shown in Figure \ref{fig:PSDAnalysisMOCOP}, both datasets exhibited higher PSD values in the low-frequency bands (\textit{i.e.,} Delta, Theta, Alpha) than in the high-frequency bands (\textit{i.e.,} Beta, Gamma).
-In both modalities, the PSD distributions differed before and after stimulation, indicating meaningful class-wise differences.
+As shown in Fig.~\ref{fig:PSDAnalysisMOCOP}, both datasets exhibited higher PSD values in the low-frequency bands (i.e., Delta, Theta, Alpha) than in the high-frequency bands (i.e., Beta, Gamma).
+In both modalities, the PSD distributions differed before and after electrical stimulation, indicating meaningful class-wise differences.
 Notably, the wireless data showed higher PSD values in the low-frequency bands, whereas the wired data exhibited relatively lower power.
-After stimulation, the wireless data showed an increase in Delta-band power, while the wired data showed a decrease in power across all frequency bands.
+After electrical stimulation, the wireless data showed an increase in $\delta$-band power, while the wired data showed a decrease in power across all frequency bands.
 These results highlight a clear distributional discrepancy between the wired and wireless datasets, suggesting the existence of a domain gap and emphasizing the need for domain generalization.

-Figure \ref{fig:PSDCVAnalysisMOCOP} reports the coefficients of variation (CV) of the mean PSD across subjects.
+Fig.~\ref{fig:PSDCVAnalysisMOCOP} reports the coefficients of variation (CV) of the mean PSD across subjects.
 In the PD condition, both wired and wireless datasets exhibited high variability across subjects.
-After stimulation, variability in the wireless data decreased slightly in the low-frequency bands but remained substantial, whereas the wired data maintained consistently high variability across all bands.
+After electrical stimulation, variability in the wireless data decreased slightly in the low-frequency bands but remained substantial, whereas the wired data maintained consistently high variability across all bands.
 These results indicate substantial inter-subject variability and the need for generalization across subjects within each modality.

-\subsection{EEG Dataset}
+\subsection{EEG dataset}

-\subsubsection{Data Acquisition from Previous Study}
+\subsubsection{Data acquisition from previous study}